MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/access-through-group-windows-permissions.md

 # Access via group error

-This articles helps you to resolve Access via group Windows permission error.
+This article helps you to resolve the access via group Windows permission error.

 ## Cause

-If the user doesn't belong to a local group that's used to grant access to the server, the provider should display the "Login failed for user 'contoso/user1'" error message.
+If the user doesn't belong to a local group used to grant access to the server, the provider should display the "Login failed for user 'contoso/user1'" error message.
-The DBA can double-check this by looking at the Security\Logins in SSMS.
-If it's a contained database, the DBA checks under databasename.
+The DBA can double-check the access by looking at the Security\Logins in SSMS.
+If it's a contained database, the DBA checks under database name.

-When you run the  `xp_logininfo 'contoso/user1'` stored procedure, the following might occur:
+When you run the `xp_logininfo 'contoso/user1'` stored procedure, the following are likely to happen:

-- If you receive an error, SQL can't resolve the username at all.
-It is likely that a name isn't present in the Active Directory or there might be issues connecting to the DC.
+- If you receive an error, SQL can't resolve the user name at all.
+It is likely that a name isn't present in the Active Directory or there might be issues connecting to the Domain Controller (DC).
 Try using another name to check if the issue is related to a specific account.

 - If you are connecting to cross-domain, the group must be in the SQL Server domain, and not the user domain so that its membership can be resolved.